-We have audited the Consolidated Financial Statements of Zig Sheng Industrial Co., Ltd. and Subsidiaries (the "Group"), which comprise the Consolidated balance sheets as of December 31, 2021 and 2020, the Consolidated statements of comprehensive income, Consolidated statements of changes in equity, and Consolidated statements of cash flows for the years ended December 31, 2021 and 2020, and notes to the Consolidated financial statements, including a summary of significant accounting policies (together "Consolidated Financial Statements").
+We have audited the Consolidated Financial Statements of Zig Sheng Industrial Co., Ltd. and Subsidiaries (the "Group"), which comprise the Consolidated balance sheets as of December 31, 2022 and 2021, the Consolidated statements of comprehensive income, Consolidated statements of changes in equity, and Consolidated statements of cash flows for the years ended December 31, 2022 and 2021, and notes to the Consolidated financial statements, including a summary of significant accounting policies (together "Consolidated Financial Statements").

-In our opinion, the accompanying Consolidated Financial Statements present fairly, in all material respects, the financial position of the Group as of December 31, 2021 and 2020, its financial performance and its cash flows for the years then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards, International Accounting Standards, and the related interpretations recognized and issued into effect by the Financial Supervisory Commission (together "IFRSs").
+In our opinion, the accompanying Consolidated Financial Statements present fairly, in all material respects, the financial position of the Group as of December 31, 2022 and 2021, its financial performance and its cash flows for the years then ended in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers" and the International Financial Reporting Standards, International Accounting Standards, and the related interpretations endorsed and issued into effect by the Financial Supervisory Commission (together "IFRSs").